nodejs/node/README.md

 the HEAD of the release.

-**API documentation** is available in each release and nightly directory under _docs_. <https://iojs.org/api/> points to the the latest version.
+**API documentation** is available in each release and nightly directory under _docs_. <https://iojs.org/api/> points to the latest version.

 ### Verifying Binaries